Create a p2p filesystem

 Just as a Hyperbee is just a Hypercore, a Hyperdrive is just a Hyperbee - which is just a Hypercore.

-In a new terminal, create the bee-reader-app project with these commands:
+In a new terminal, create the drive-bee-reader-app project with these commands:

 pear init -y -t terminal